 The place is massive and very much geared towards tourists but despite this, it is still impressive and worth a stop.

 The tour of the storehouse makes you see several parts of it and it includes a stop at the panoramic gravity bar, where you get offered a pint of Guinness (taste it, it’s lovely here) and or a soda if you prefer to avoid alcohol

 End your day with dinner back in town.

-With three days in the city you can venture beyond the city centre and take in some of the beauty of the Dublin coast.
+With three days in the city, you can venture beyond the city center and take in some of the beauty of the Dublin coast.